 Is there anything to add from your side on the importance of teleradiology?
 Share your thoughts via the comment section below.

 Want to join a great team?
 Check out our careers section.
-We are always looking for oustanding talent—from application specialist to software developers.
+We are always looking for outstanding talent—from application specialist to software developers.